“A bird doesn't sing because it has an answer, it sings because it has a song.” Maya Angelou

 The 5th grade at Vilas Middle School in Alstead, NH, built bee houses for native reed-nesting bees recently under the guidance of Michael Nerrie, Chief Environmental Observer (CEO) at Distant Hill Gardens.

-Michael Nerrie, CEO (Chief Environmental Officer) for the April 22nd 'Home & Garden' publication of the Keene Sentinel newspaper.
+Michael Nerrie for the 'Home & Garden' magazine of the Keene Sentinel newspaper.

 Gardening with a Purpose